EspressoSystems/espresso/README.md

 The static dev shell is currently not supported on `aarch64` (for example M1 Macs).

-The Docker compose setup runs with a CDN for fast communication between validators.
+By default, the Docker compose setup runs with a CDN for fast communication between validators.
 This demonstrates the optimistic case of the HotShot consensus protocol, where optimistic responsiveness allows consensus to proceed as fast as the network allows.
-You can also run a network without a CDN, running at the slower speed of peer-to-peer gossip, but for that you'll need to modify `docker-compose.yaml` or run all the services yourself.
+You can also run a network using the slower, decentralized libp2p networking implementation, by setting `ESPRESSO_VALIDATOR_LIBP2P=1`.

 The Docker compose setup also includes four instances of the [random wallet test](#random-wallet-test), a service that attaches to the network and randomly generates transactions as a stress test.